ridwaanhall/telebot-earthquake-bmkg/README.md

 # telebot-earthquake-bmkg

-to use this code, you only download file app.py and server.py ig : ridwaanhall
+to use this code, you only download file app.py and server.py and also controller ig : ridwaanhall